 distributed control and mediation layer was radio and protocol agnostic by

-devices.
-This layer manages both network topology and timing etc to ensure the
+design.
+It manages both network topology and timing etc to ensure the

 network is application aware.
 (See patents).

-extra.
-No chirp devices existed at the time, so we modeled our notions of
+devices existed at the time, so we modeled our notions of

 Managing Jitter and Latency in Wireless LANs Real time Terse